pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.Api/README.md

 _Depends on the Kernel and Infrastructure project_

-The purpose of this project is to separate out your specific application (API) business logic, separate from all the infrastructure noise.
+The purpose of this project is to separate out your specific application (API) business logic, separate from all the infrastructure code.
 It should allow you to focus on your business needs. `IRequestHandler` is the main service to handle user requests.